CDDEP-DC/Malaria_Vaccine-Averted_Burden/README.md

 Input data is in the "Data" folder.
 Python and R code is in the Main folder.
-All generated .csv files are in the "Results" folder.
+All generated .csv, .tiff, and .pdf files are in the "Results" folder.

 1. Malaria_Data.py reads files from the Data folder and outputs Malaria_Data.csv for analysis and Malaria_Country_Parameters.csv (Supplementary Table 2).